-To further explore the previous finding indicating possible variation in the modularity structure across taxa (Fig. 2), a pairwise modularity score (\hat{Z}{12}) was calculated for every pair of carpals within each genus (Fig. 4).
-In humans, the modular signals between capitate and lunate, and between trapezium and scaphoid, was significantly lower (p < 0.05) than those of the remaining pairs of carpals (capitate and trapezium, and lunate and trapezium).
+To further explore the previous finding indicating possible variation in the modularity structure across taxa (Fig. 2), a pairwise modularity score ( $\hat{Z}{12}$ ) was calculated for every pair of carpals within each genus (Fig. 4).
+In humans, the modular signals between capitate and lunate, and between trapezium and scaphoid, was significantly lower (p<0.05) than those of the remaining pairs of carpals (capitate and trapezium, and lunate and trapezium).
 This might suggest that the lunate and capitate have a degree of morphological integration, as do the trapezium and scaphoid.
-Additionally, the modular signals between capitate and lunate in one module, and trapezium and scaphoid in another, were statistically similar ($\hat{Z}{12} = 0.26$, p = 0.28) (Fig. 4).
-These findings are consistent with H2 being the model with the best fit for humans (Figs 2 and 3).
-In chimpanzees, no pair of carpals exhibits a greater Z{CR} than any other, which is also expected given that H1 is the optimal modular hypothesis for this genus.
-As for gorillas, the capitate and trapezium show a significantly higher modular signal than the lunate and scaphoid $(\hat{Z}{12} = 2.14, p = 0.03)$, which is consistent with the capitate belonging to a different module than the trapezium, as indicated by the hypothesis with the most negative Z{CR} value (H9).
-Similarly, the only other significantly different modular signal in gorillas was between the capitate and trapezium, which is higher than that found for the capitate and lunate $(\hat{Z}{12} = 1.90, p = 0.05)$.
+Additionally, the modular signals between capitate and lunate in one module, and trapezium and scaphoid in another, were statistically similar ( $\hat{Z}{12}$ =0.26, p=0.28) (Fig. 4).
+These findings are consistent with H2 being the model with the best fit for humans (Fig. 2 and 3).
+In chimpanzees, no pair of carpals exhibits a greater ZCR than any other, which is also expected given that H1 is the optimal modular hypothesis for this genus.
+As for gorillas, the capitate and trapezium show a significantly higher modular signal than the lunate and scaphoid ( $\hat{Z}{12}$ = 2.14, p=0.03), which is consistent with the capitate belonging to a different module than the trapezium, as indicated by the hypothesis with the most negative ZCR value (H9).
+Similarly, the only other significantly different modular signal in gorillas was between the capitate and trapezium, which is higher than that found for the capitate and lunate ( $\hat{Z}{12}$ =1.90, p=0.05).
 Both results for gorillas are consistent with H9 being the best model for this genus.
 However, these results for gorillas do not exclude other hypotheses from being the best modular hypothesis (H1, H8, H10, H12, and H13, Table S5).

-Fig. 2.
-Effect sizes (Z{CR}) for the covariance ratio (CR) for the 15 modular hypotheses for all samples, and for each genus separately.
+Table 4 Covariance ratio (CR) and effect sizes ( $Z{CR}$ ) for the modularity hypotheses in the hominid wrist.
+All CR are statistically significant at p<0.01.
+The $Z{CR}$ values are depicted in Figure 2 and the pairwise differences in ZCR ( $\hat{Z}{12}$ ) are in Tables S3-6.
 Hypotheses are described in Table 3.
-The exact Z{CR} values are in Table 4 and the pairwise differences in ZCR (\hat{Z}{12}) are in Tables S3-S6.